 On those precious sunny London days, there’s no better feeling than sitting outside with a drink.
 Pub gardens have their time and place, but in a city growing taller by the day, there are more and more places where you can get up high.
 Here’s our pick of the best rooftop bars in London.

 Potent negronis and uninterrupted views towards the centre of London have made Frank’s, summer-only bar atop a Peckham multi-story carpark, wildly popular.
-Scruffy it may be, but what it lacks in finesse it makes up for in attitude.
+Scruffy it may be, but what it lacks in finesse it makes up for in attitude - especially with its millennial pink-painted staircase.
 To enjoy the rooftop at its best, come during the day at the weekend when there’s usually no wait to get in and plenty of seats up for grabs.

 Sky Pod at Sky Garden, the City